 What is Peak Area in scientific terms?

-In scientific terms, Peak Area refers to the area under a curve on a graph that represents a peak, often used in chromatography and signal processing to quantify the amount of substance present or the intensity of a signal.
+In scientific terms, Peak Area refers to the area under a peak in a signal (typically the integral of the signal above baseline over time or over another x-axis variable).
+In chromatography and signal processing, peak area is often proportional to the amount of substance present or the total signal.

 How do you determine the height and width at half-height for a peak?

 The height of a peak is determined by measuring the maximum vertical distance from the baseline to the top of the peak.
-The width at half-height is measured as the width of the peak at a vertical distance that is half of the peak’s height.
+The width at half-height is measured as the full width of the peak at a vertical distance equal to half of the peak's height (FWHM).

 Why is calculating Peak Area important?